- Academic Year

 - Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment, participation in a university-sponsored educational program or activity, or in return for a grade or other consideration;

 - Submission to or rejection of such conduct by an individual is used as the basis for an academic or employment decision affecting such individual; or

 - Such conduct has the purpose or effect of unreasonably interfering with an individual's academic or work performance or of creating an intimidating, hostile, or offensive working or educational environment.

-Any faculty member, staff member, or student may pursue a grievance within the procedures outlined in OP 10.09 without fear of reprisal, stigma, or threats if a complaint is filed in good faith.
+All students, employees, and third parties are strongly encouraged to promptly report any incidents of sexual misconduct to the university Title IX coordinator, Title IX deputy coordinators, or Office of EEO (see OP 40.03 for contact information).
+Any faculty member, staff member, or student may pursue a grievance within the procedures outlined in OP 40.03 without fear of reprisal, stigma, or threats if a complaint is filed in good faith.

 Pursuant to Article IX, Section 123.5 of the General Appropriations Act, Texas Tech is implementing EEO-Sexual Harassment training for each new benefits-eligible employee whose first day of work was after December 31, 1997.
 This is required training.
 Supplemental training for all employees (faculty and noninstructional staff) will be required biennially.

 The university is responsible for ensuring the integrity of the roles of faculty and